tanishbhongade/GlowFix/README.md

 ## Backlight Control Project
-The project is to control backlight on laptops which have brightness control issues running X11 windowing system
+The project is to control backlight on laptops which have brightness control issues running X11 windowing system \
+I recommend using the Python project